ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 Then, please open scripts of __convert.sh__, and __add_species_script.sh__ to indicate the exact directory path for the aforementioned __"tax"__, and __"reference_data_base"__, so that these scripts can smoothly function as wished.

-Lastly, implement HGTector by inputting commands of __"nohup ./HGT_main_implementing.sh &"__, and the HGTector will automatically run.
+Lastly, implement HGTector by inputting commands of __"nohup ./HGT_main_implementing.sh &"__, and the HGTector pipeline will automatically start.